alexey-sderzhikov/regent/README.md

 - [ ] Functional to add and change issues
 - [ ] Menu
 - [ ] View port for viewing issue and another objects
+- [ ] Filter issues on current sprint